Porsche 959: Legacy

-In 2011, Porsche CEO Matthias Mueller said in an interview that there was room in the Porsche range for a 959 successor, priced above the most expensive Porsche 911 but below the 918.

 In 2003, Canepa Design initiated a 959 upgrade program.
 By making modifications to the 959's turbochargers, exhaust system and computer-control systems, Canepa enabled the 959 to pass emissions requirements, thereby making it street-legal in the United States before falling under the 25 year rule.
-The upgrade pack has now 3 generations, as well as a sportier trim available.
+The upgrade pack has now three generations, as well as a sportier trim available.

+In Pugad Baboy comic strips, the dog Polgas, in his secret agent persona Agent Pol, has been rewarded with a 959 in lieu of his service and track records in secret service and espionage.

 Legality in the United States

-A common myth is that is the 959 was never "federalized" for sale in America.
-The myth is that Porsche did not provide the United States Department of Transportation (DOT) with four cars required for destructive crash testing, so the car was never certified by the National Highway Traffic Safety Administration for street use in the U.S. However this is false as the DOT do not carry out crash testing internally, they simply publish the figures that the manufacturer has released.
+A common myth is that Porsche did not provide the United States Department of Transportation (DOT) with four cars required for destructive crash testing, so the car was never certified by the National Highway Traffic Safety Administration for street use in the U.S. However, this is false as the DOT do not carry out crash testing internally, they simply publish the figures that the manufacturer has released.
 The manufacturer of a motor vehicle is responsible for their own crash testing.
 Porsche chose to design and test the 959 to European safety standards only, ignoring NHTSA standards when it was already apparent that the exchange rate between the Deutschmark and US Dollar was so unfavourable that Porsche was losing $200,000 on the sale of each 959.

 Owners of the few 959s that entered the country paid storage fees to keep their 959s in so-called Foreign Trade Zones (areas adjacent to US ports where goods are not considered to be in the US for legal purposes) as the cars weren't permitted in the US proper.

-The 959 could not be made street legal in the United States after the 1988 "Imported Vehicle Safety Compliance Act," also known by U.S. Rep. Robert Smith Walker of Pennsylvania as “the Mercedes-Benz dealers bill.”
+The 959 could not be made street legal in the United States after the 1988 "Imported Vehicle Safety Compliance Act".
 Otis Chandler, Bill Gates, Bruce Canepa, and others managed to convince the US government to allow the 959 to be imported and thus created the Show or Display law in 1999, where a car is allowed to be imported that did not previously meet federalization, but is considered significantly important to car culture.